-- on normal terms and conditions; or
+- on normal terms and conditions; or - on terms and conditions which apply to other employees in the Banking Group.

 All loans made to directors and key management personnel have been made in accordance with the Banking Group's lending policies.